Classification of 4d N=2 gauge theories: The classification, part II

 to denote an $\SO(m)$ vertex.
 As $\SU(4)\simeq \SO(6)$ and $\USp(4)\simeq \SO(5)$, we need to keep in mind that sometimes can serve as \ , etc. To represent these identification graphically, we sometimes use the symbol

 for one node representing $\SU(4)\simeq\SO(6)$, and

 for one node representing $\SO(5)\simeq\USp(4)$.

 We denote 2-gons corresponding to $\half\fund\otimes\fund$ of $\USp(m)\times\SO(n)$ and $\fund\otimes\fund$ of other $G_1\times G_2$ by straight edges between corresponding vertices.
 For other 2-gons, we add annotations to the edges.
 As for one-gons, we do not draw the 1-gons representing the fundamental hypermultiplets.
 As discussed in Sec.~\ref{reduction}, they can always be added in appropriate numbers so as to make all the one-loop beta functions to vanish.
 The other 1-gons are denoted by connecting e.g.~ to a node.
+In the case of an identified node, the full classification is obtained by allowing the addition of flavors to both sides of an identified node.
+For instance, the last entry in Sec. \ref{Antonio} $\USp(4)$ with two $\asym$ and two $\fund$ can be written alternatively as